anuprshetty/fynd_e2e_solution/README.md

   - Consumer --> An application that reads data from Kafka.
   - Broker --> Kafka Server
   - cluster --> A group of computers sharing workload for a common purpose.
 Kafka is a distributed system.
 So Kafka cluster has group of computers each executing one instance of Kafka broker.
   - Topic --> A topic is a unique name for Kafka stream.
+Kafka stores a stream of records in categories called topics.
+Each record consists of a key, value and a timestamp.
   - Partition:
     - Broker will store the data for a topic.
 This data can be huge.
 It may be larger than the storage capacity of a single computer.
 In this case, broker has a challenge in storing that data.
     - One of the obvious solution is to break the data into two or more parts (partitions) and distribute them into multiple computers.